Maharashtra: History

 The British governed western Maharashtra as part of the Bombay Presidency, which spanned an area from Karachi in Pakistan to northern Deccan.
 A number of the Maratha states persisted as princely states, retaining autonomy in return for acknowledging British suzerainty.
 The largest princely states in the territory were Nagpur, Satara and Kolhapur State; Satara was annexed to the Bombay Presidency in 1848, and Nagpur was annexed in 1853 to become Nagpur Province, later part of the Central Provinces.
 Berar, which had been part of the Nizam of Hyderabad's kingdom, was occupied by the British in 1853 and annexed to the Central Provinces in 1903.
 However, a large region called Marathwada remained part of the Nizam's Hyderabad State throughout the British period.

-The British ruled Maharashtra region from 1818 to 1947 and influenced every aspect of life for the people of the region.
-They brought several changes to the legal system, built modern means of transport including roads and Railways, took various steps to provide mass education, including that for previously marginalised classes and women, established universities based on western system and imparting education in science, technology, and western medicine, standardised the Marathi language, and introduced mass media by utilising modern printing technologies.
+The British ruled the Maharashtra region from 1818 to 1947 and influenced every aspect of life for the people of the region.
+They brought several changes to the legal system, built modern means of transport including roads and railways, took various steps to provide mass education, including that for previously marginalised classes and women, established universities based on western system and imparting education in science, technology, and western medicine, standardised the Marathi language, and introduced mass media by utilising modern printing technologies.
 The 1857 war of independence had many Marathi leaders, though the battles mainly took place in northern India.
 The modern struggle for independence started taking shape in the late 1800s with leaders such as Bal Gangadhar Tilak, Justice Mahadev Govind Ranade, Gopal Krishna Gokhale, Pherozeshah Mehta and Dadabhai Naoroji evaluating the company rule and its consequences.
 Jyotirao Phule was the pioneer of social reform in the Maharashtra region in the second half of the 19th century.
-His social work was continued by Shahu, Raja of Kolhapur and later by B. R. Ambedkar.
-After the partial autonomy given to the states by the Government of India Act 1935, B. G. Kher became the first chief minister of the Congress party-led government of tri-lingual Bombay Presidency.
+Shahu, Raja of Kolhapur and continued Phule's work, as well as B. R. Ambedkar later on.
+After the partial autonomy given to the states by the Government of India Act 1935, B. G. Kher became the first chief minister of the Congress party-led government of the trilingual Bombay Presidency.
 The ultimatum to the British during the Quit India Movement was given in Mumbai and culminated in the transfer of power and independence in 1947.